QuentinPhilipp/ShopDemo/README.md

 ## Development server

+The project must be running on a development server.
+It is not hosted.

 Run `ng serve` in the folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Responsive Layout